shampoodleshams/i-like-telling-stories...even-with-data/final_project_Shambhavi.md

 In this project, I will identify features of a horror movie that make it successsful.
 Because subjectively answering this project goal could make it vulnerable to ambiguities and complexity, I will define "success" more quantitatively.
 In particular, I will define horror movie success using the following potential metrics:

-<li> Movie ratings that have been measured and recorded in a regularized way over the years (as a percentage)
+* Movie ratings that have been measured and recorded in a regularized way over the years (as a percentage)
-<li> Box office collections (in US dollars, adjusting for inflation)
+* Box office collections (in US dollars, adjusting for inflation)
-<li> Volume of international viewership
+* Volume of international viewership

 <br><br> Additionally, features of a horror movie could include quantifiable elements like:
 <li> Length and pace